 Since golf is not played by sitting on a swing, the way energy is built up and released using the swing analogy needs to be mapped to the golfer’s body.

-- The bottom of the right rib cage = the upper body
+- The outside of the right front hip bone = the upper body

-- The front right hip bone = the body
+- The inside of the right front hip bone = the legs

 How Swinging on a Swing Correlates to the Golf Swing Motion

-The bottom of the right rib cage (the upper body), the front right hip bone (the lower body), and the inside of the tips of the little fingers (the hands), stretch up during the back swing.
-At the top of the swing, the bottom of the right rib cage (the upper body) continues to stretch up as the front right hip bone (the lower body) quickly “bounces” down to swing the club down and up to the finish.
-The inside of the tips of the little fingers (the hands) continue to stretch up to just hold on.
+At the top of the swing, the outside of the right front hip bone (the upper body) continues to stretch up as the inside of the front right hip bone (the legs) “bounces” down to the right to trigger the swing of the club down and up to the finish.
+The hands continue to just hold on.

-Have patience to wait to feel the sequence of the bottom of the right rib cage, the front right hip bone, and the hands to cause the club to swing down and up to the finish.
+Have patience to wait to feel the sequence of the outside of the right front hip bone, the inside of the right front hip bone, and the hands to cause the club to swing down and up to the finish.
 This is counter-intuitive because it has nothing to do with hitting the golf ball, but everything to do with swinging the club.
 The swinging on the swing video clearly shows that a sequential action is essential to creating an efficient swing motion.

 Advocates of focusing on swinging the club to the finish: